-In EF Core 1.1, to satisfy those DDD requirements you can have plain fields in your entities instead of properties with public and private setters.
-If you do not want an entity field to be externally accessible, you can just create the attribute or field instead of a property.
+In addition, in EF Core 1.1 you can have plain fields in your entities instead of properties with public/private setters.
+If you don't want an entity field to be accessible from the outside, you just create the attribute/field.
 There is no need to use private setters if you prefer this cleaner approach.

-In a similar way, you can now have read-only access to collections by using a public property typed as IEnumerable<T>, which is backed by a private field member for the collection (like a List<> or HashSet<>) in your entities that relies on EF for persistence.
-Previous versions of Entity Framework required collection properties to support ICollection<T>, which meant that any developer using the parent entity class could add or remove items from its property collections.
-That possibility would be against the recommended patterns in DDD.
+In a similar way, you can now have properly encapsulated collections (like a List<> or HashSet<>) in your entities that rely on EF for persistence.
+Previous versions of Entity Framework required collection properties to support ICollection<T>, which meant any developer using the parent entity class could add or remove items from its property collections.
+Per DDD patterns you should encapsulate domain behavior and rules within the entity class itself, so it can control invariants, validations and rules when accessing any collection.
+Therefore, it is not a good practice in DDD to allow public access to collections of child entities or value-objects.
+Instead, you want to expose methods that control how and when your fields and property collections can be updated, and what behavior and actions should occur when that happens.

-You can use a private collection while exposing a read-only IEnumerable object, as shown in the following code example:
+You can use a private collection while exposing a read-only IEnumerable, as shown in the following code example.

 '''

 public class Order : Entity

 // Using private fields, allowed since EF Core 1.1

 private DateTime orderDate;

 // Other fields ...

 private readonly List<OrderItem> orderItems;

 public IEnumerable<OrderItem> OrderItems => orderItems.AsReadOnly();

 protected Order() { }

 public Order(int buyerId, int paymentMethodId, Address address)

 // Initializations ...

 }

 public void AddOrderItem(int productId, string productName,

 decimal unitPrice, decimal discount,

 string pictureUrl, int units = 1)

 {

 // Validation logic...

 var orderItem = new OrderItem(productId, productName, unitPrice, discount,

 pictureUrl, units);

-'''

-'''

 orderItems.Add(orderItem);

 }

 }

+}

 '''

-Note that the OrderItems property can only be accessed as read-only using List<>.AsReadOnly().
-This method creates a read-only wrapper around the private list so that it is protected against external updates.
-It is much cheaper than using the ToList method, because it does not have to copy all the items in a new collection; instead, it performs just one heap alloc operation for the wrapper instance.
+Note that the property OrderItems can now only be accessed as read-only with List<>.AsReadOnly().
+This will create a read only wrapper around the private list so it's protected against external updates.
+It's much cheaper than using .ToList() because it won't have to copy all of the items in a new collection, just one heap alloc for the wrapper instance.

 EF Core provides a way to map the domain model to the physical database without contaminating the domain model.
-It is pure .NET POCO code, because the mapping action is implemented in the persistence layer.
-In that mapping action, you need to configure the fields-to-database mapping.
-In the following example of an OnModelCreating method, the highlighted code tells EF Core to access the OrderItems property through its field.
+It's pure .NET POCO code, because the mapping action is implemented in the persistence layer.
+In that mapping action, you need to configure the fields to database mapping.
+In the OnModelCreating,code shown below, the code in bold tells EF Core to access the OrderItems property through its field.